awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    CALL mysql.rds_reset_external_master;
    ```

 1. Turn on additional Amazon RDS features such as Multi\-AZ support and read replicas\.
-For more information, see [Multi\-AZ deployments for high availability](Concepts.MultiAZ.md) and [Working with read replicas](USER_ReadRepl.md)\.
+For more information, see [Configuring and managing a Multi\-AZ deployment](Concepts.MultiAZ.md) and [Working with DB instance read replicas](USER_ReadRepl.md)\.